-Physical Description: 9.46 m textual records; 1919 photographs & graphics a small Board of Directors that included J.W.
+Physical Description: 9.46 m textual records; 1919 photographs & graphics

+Brandon, Manitoba was incorporated as a city in 1881.
+In 1882, led by Charles Whitehead and a small Board of Directors that included J.W.
 Vantassel, Charles Pilling, George Halse, J.E.
 Smith, William Johnson, R.T.
 Evans, and Thomas Lockhart, it was decided to hold an agricultural exhibition.
 These men were all involved in the farm business in one way or another, and they wanted an opportunity to help residents realize the agricultural potential of the region.
 In October of that year, the fledgling community held its first agricultural exhibition.
 The fair was held in downtown Brandon at what was known as "Market Square."
 Market Square was two acres of land located on Princess Avenue between Eighth and Ninth Streets.
-Due to poor weather, and the fact that not many people were ready to show animals and grain, there was a relatively small turnout.
+Due to poor relatively small turnout.
 The following year was much improved.
 There were 730 entries into the exhibition.
 By 1884, the Board of Directors of the Brandon Agricultural Society, which was in charge of the exhibition, realized that they were in poor financial shape, to the point of being personally out of pocket.
 It was realized that October was not the best time for farmers to be leaving their farms to go to an exhibition.
 In 1888, it was decided to move the exhibition to the summer time, when it was much easier for people to attend.